ianwdunlop/scala-utils/README.md

 ## Hash
 Hashing algorithms for various object types

+## IO
+IO-related classes.
+Notably the package includes the function `stringToInputStream` that will create an InputStream for a string that can greatly aid testing in this area.

 ## Models
 Notably includes IdIterator for generating a unique sequence of ids.